hz2/site/content/bookshelf.md

 - Rust for Rustaceans: Idiomatic Programming for Experienced Developers[^13]
 - The Pragmatic Programmer: Your Journey to Mastery, 20th Anniversary Edition[^14]
 - The Psychology of Money: Timeless Lessons on Wealth, Greed, and Happiness[^15]
+- Emotional Intelligence: Why It Can Matter More Than IQ[^16]
+  - My significant other got me this book for Christmas, I couldn't imagine why...

 ### 2025